zalando/skipper/docs/reference/filters.md

 The filter takes the header name as its first argument and sets header value to the token info or token introspection result serialized as a JSON object.
+JSON object keys (as well keys of object values) are sorted therefore header value is stable and can be used e.g. as a ratelimit key.
 To include only particular fields provide their names as additional arguments.

 If this filter is used when there is no token introspection or token info data